 To participate in the Leadership Mentoring Programme please email the IIC Office email@example.com to confirm your membership status, your current role and organisation (where applicable) and a short covering statement (150 words max) on how you would benefit from participating in the mentoring programme.
-Unfortunately, we cannot accept applications from students at this time or non-members of IIC.
+We expect to support a cohort group of between 7-9, early and mid career members.

-Deadline for Applications: 21 September 2020
+Deadline for Applications: 10 May 2023

 The programme will start at the end of June 2023, and we expect mentoring sessions to take place between June and September 2023.